top of page

 Want to check out flights for your trip?

-Feel free to also set up flight alerts to Helsinki and from Norway so you can grab the best deal!
+Feel free to also set up flight alerts to Rovaniemi and from Tromsø so you can grab the best deal!

 *FTLO is not responsible for any fees or costs related to flights.
 We strongly suggest that all travelers wait until they receive the official FTLO Greenlight Email to book flights.
 This will be sent 3-4 months prior to the start date of your trip.